jarun/googler/README.md

 Modified (2015) by Arun Prakash Jana &lt;engineerarun@gmail.com&gt;

-# Note
+<h1 id="Notes">Notes</h1>

-Initially I raised a pull request but I could see that the last change was made 7 years earlier.
-In addition, there is no GitHub activity from the original author (Henri Hakkinen: https://github.com/henux ) in past year.
+1. Initially I raised a pull request but I could see that the last change was made 7 years earlier.
+In addition, there is no GitHub activity from the original author [Henri Hakkinen](https://github.com/henux) in past year.
 I have created this independent repo for the project with the name `google-cli`.
 Would love to push the changes back to original repo if the author contacts.
 I retained the original copyright information.
+2. Google provides a search API which returns the results in JSON format.
+However, as per my understanding from the [official docs](https://developers.google.com/custom-search/json-api/v1/overview), the API issues the queries against an existing instance of a custom search engine and is limited by 100 search queries per day for free.
+In addition, I don't want to end up paying if they ever change their plan or restrict the API in other ways.
+So I refrained from coupling with Google plans and policies and retained the browser-way of doing it by fetching html, which is a open and free specification.